-- 1. Live streaming of submissions can be accommodated through Council Standing Orders, and will be considered as a part of the new Civic building design and build. - Support for a marae based citizenship ceremony has been discussed in the past.
-Further investigation will need to be had with regard to safe access and parking at Kaka Porowini.
-Other suitable marae would also need to be discussed, an initial korero with relevant hapū kaumatua will be a first step.
+- 1. Live streaming of submissions can be accommodated through Council Standing Orders, and will be considered as a part of the new Civic building design and build. - 2.
+Support for a marae based citizenship ceremony has been discussed in the past.
+Further investigation will need to be had if it were to be moved and other suitable venues/marae would also need to be discussed.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Council notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020.